vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 };
 ```

-## Implementing composables and getters
+## Implementing `useProduct` functionality

 It's impossible to write tutorial explaining how to implement each and every composable, especially because some of them might differ wildly between the platforms.
 For this reason we will explain how to implement `useProduct` composable and `productGetters` and leave the rest to you.

 ### Understanding composables

-Before implementing any composable, we should get familiar with it's TypeScript interfaces.
+Before implementing any composable, you should get familiar with it's TypeScript interfaces.

 Let's start with the [UseProduct interface](../core/api-reference/core.useproduct) (note the capital `U`).
 It uses [Typescript generics](https://www.typescriptlang.org/docs/handbook/2/generics.html).
 The reason is that we want to provide great development experience by providing types for the data stored in and returned from composables.
 However, each platform has a unique data structure and we don't want to make any assumptions.
-That's why it's up to integrators to provide types.
+That's why it's up to integrators to provide the types.

 `UseProduct` accepts two generics:
 - `PRODUCTS` that represents the structure of the products returned by the API,